ninoseki/mitaka/README.md

 - `Read and change all your data on the websites you visit`:
   - This extension creates context menus dynamically based on what you select on a website.
-  - It means this extension requires reading all your data on the websites you visit.
+  - This means that this extension requires reading all your data on the websites you visit.
 (This extension doesn't change anything on the websites)
 - `Display notifications`:
   - This extension makes a notification when something goes wrong.